-The goal of the formal complaint process is to reach a determination as to whether a Respondent has violated one or more University policies prohibiting discrimination and unlawful harassment.
+The goal of the formal complaint process is to reach a determination as to whether a Respondent engaged in Prohibited Conduct.
 All investigations and proceedings, including any disciplinary proceedings, will be conducted using a "preponderance of the evidence" standard.
 As a part of the formal complaint process, OED will conduct an investigation into the allegations and prepare a written report.
 OED will consider requests for privacy and other limited action as discussed above but may not be able to honor such requests during the formal complaint process.

-- 1. An employee making a formal complaint must include the name of the Complainant, a description of the complained of action or conduct, and the person or department that is responsible for the action.
+1. A formal complaint must include the name of the Complainant, a description of the complained of action or conduct, and the person or entity that is responsible for the action.
 The Complainant should identity witnesses and other evidence the Complainant wants OED to consider in its investigation.
 OED may request that the Complainant identify resolutions that might be acceptable.
-The Respondent and the appropriate administrator with supervisory responsibility will be notified of the complaint. - 2.
-OED will conduct an investigation into whether Respondent violated University policy.
+The Respondent and, if applicable, the appropriate administrator with supervisory responsibility will be notified of the complaint.

+2. OED will conduct an investigation into whether Respondent engaged in Prohibited Conduct.
 OED will determine the nature and scope of the investigation on a case-by-case basis.
 The investigation may include any or all of the following, as well as such other action as OED deems appropriate: interviewing the Complainant, interviewing the Respondent, interviewing witnesses, submitting questions to or taking statements from parties or witnesses, and reviewing documents and recordings.
-In rare cases, OED may set up an investigative committee to conduct an investigation in accordance with this Procedure. - 3.
-Following its investigation, OED will prepare a written report that includes findings and recommendations as to whether Respondent should be found in violation of University policy.
-The report will include the rationale for the findings and recommendations and may include other information, such as recommended corrective and/or remedial actions.
-OED will provide the report to the appropriate administrator(s) and will simultaneously provide a copy to the Complainant and Respondent. - 4.
-The appropriate administrator is responsible for reviewing the OED report and making a written Determination whether Respondent violated one or more University policies.
-The Determination will include the rationale for the findings and recommendations and may include a description of remedial and/or corrective measures that the University will implement.
+In rare cases, OED may set up an investigative committee to conduct an investigation in accordance with this Procedure.

+3. Following its investigation, OED will prepare a written report that includes findings and recommendations as to whether Respondent should be found to have engaged in Prohibited Conduct.
+The report will include the rationale for the findings and recommendations and may include other information.
+OED will provide the report to the appropriate administrators, if applicable, and will simultaneously provide a copy to the Complainant and Respondent.

+4. If the Respondent is an employee, the appropriate administrator is responsible for reviewing the OED report and making a written Determination whether Respondent engaged in Prohibited Conduct.
+The Determination will include the rationale for the findings and recommendations and, if the Respondent is found responsible, will include a description of remedial and/or corrective measures that the University will implement.
 The appropriate administrator will simultaneously provide a copy of the Determination to the Complainant, Respondent, and OED.

-THE UNIVERSITY OF TENNESSEE POLICY ON SEXUAL MISCONDUCT, RELATIONSHIP VIOLENCE, STALKING, AND RETALIATION 2018-2019 APPENDIX D, PAGE 3
+If the Respondent is not an employee, the Title IX Coordinator (or designee) will review the OED report and making a written Determination.